-The two Messersmith boiler units, which operate at 80 to 82 percent efficiency, can generate 20 million BTUs per hour burning waste wood acquired from sustainably harvested local forests that are certified by the Forest Stewardship Council.
-The woodchips replace some 150,000 gallons of fuel oil per year and cut emissions overall, most dramatically sulfur dioxide by more than 90 percent.
-Waste ash from combustion is collected for use as fertilizer for the school’s vegetable gardens, and an electrostatic precipitator removes 95 percent of particulate matter from emissions.
-The 48-foot chimney disperses emissions into the prevailing winds, reducing ground-level impacts to nearly zero.
+Two Messersmith boilers operate at 80 percent efficiency and generate 20 million BTUs per hour burning waste wood acquired from sustainably harvested local forests certified by the Forest Stewardship Council.
+The woodchips replace 150,000 gallons of fuel oil per year and cut emissions overall, most dramatically sulfur dioxide, by more than 90 percent.
+Waste ash from combustion is collected for use as fertilizer for the school’s gardens, and an electrostatic precipitator removes 95 percent of particulate matter from emissions.

-The building also serves an educational mission, exposing its technologies and wood structure to tours by students and community groups, who have access to a mezzanine balcony that overlooks and circumnavigates the boiler room.
-In addition, wall-mounted charts and maps and a series of interactive computer consoles that track performance data are on display.
-Outside the plant, visitors can follow a nature path that affords up-close views of the green roof and meanders through the newly created rain gardens, bio-swales and nearby wetlands.
+Tours of students and community groups have access to a mezzanine balcony that overlooks and circumnavigates the boiler room.
+Wall-mounted displays and a series of interactive computer consoles track performance data.
+Outside, a nature path (below) passes by the vegetated roof on its way to a rain garden, bio-swales and nearby wetland.

-“Our goal for this project is to build upon a philosophy that further connects students to the natural resources they use daily,” said Josh Hahn, assistant head of school and director of environmental initiatives.
-“Our farm connects students to their food systems, and the Central Heating Facility will connect students to their energy systems.
+“Our goal for this project was to build upon a philosophy that further connects students to the natural resources they use daily,” said Josh Hahn, assistant head of school and director of environmental initiatives.
+“Our farm connects students to their food systems, and the Central Heating Facility connects students to their energy systems.
 We know that energy, and environmental issues in general will be front and center as our students enter their adult lives.
-This building, built as a classroom, will prepare them to make creative and intelligent choices in a world with ecological limits.”
+This building, built as a classroom, prepares them to make creative and intelligent choices in a world with ecological limits.”

 Photography © David Sundberg/Esto